ietf-ccamp-wg/ietf-ccamp-optical-path-computation/draft-ietf-ccamp-optical-path-computation-yang.md

 ## Tree Diagram

   A simplified graphical representation of the data model is used in
-  {{optical-pc-tree}} of this document.
+  {{wdm-pc-tree}} of this document.
 The meaning of the symbols in these diagrams is defined in {{!RFC8340}}.

 ## Prefix in Data Node Names